djanth22/project-mood/README.md

 # (continued)

 - set up for user log in/sign up complete, mostly. commented out for the time being so that the database connection can be set up first, next step will be to crerate the necessary tables and set up the links between and then get the dtatbase info and queries set up in the app itself. being a little vague on these steps primarily because I dont 100% know how this will be set up in terms of the relations between tables or exactly the kinds of colums I'll need but also because this isnt a tutorial, just a log for the sake of keeping track of progression

+# (continued...again)

+- added the database connection after crerating the main tables in supabase.
+I may need one or two more later on but for now it all works as intended.
+- needed to debug an error where the connection to the database wasnt working which wasn't fun but it should be working now. however, I'd be daft not to expect further bugs or issues.
+- now that this has been set up I should be able to make further progress on the features and functionality of the web app, hopefully the next update will be fairly exciting